Aircloak/TrainingMaterial/Analyst workshop.md

 - Restrictions
   - Limited OR-functionality
   - Ranges
+    - How to work with them
+    - Date ranges
   - other...

 ## Session 3

+- Explain how they get access
+  - Using BlaBla account
     This is supposed to be a practical session.
     Unclear what the goal is.
     Should be sufficiently complex that it requires multiple queries to get to the solution, and such that it involves the different aspects we have learnt.

+This session is very much dependent on the data we have available for analysis.
+We should create an interesting use case around the particular data.

 Questions: